acri-nb/Tutorials/README.md

 4. **Push your changes** to GitHub: `git push origin add-new-tutorial`.
 5. **Create a Pull Request** so we can review your changes.

-For more detailed instructions, please refer to our [Contributing Guide](./CONTRIBUTING.md).

 ## Support and Assistance